hemantpande/Computer-science-notes/Operating systems notes.md

 	For this purpose, we use the following attributes of the process -

-		1. Process Id - Unique ID given to each process.
+		- Process Id - Unique ID given to each process.
-		2. Program counter - This will store the location of the last instruction that was executed by the CPU for this process.
+		- Program counter - This will store the location of the last instruction that was executed by the CPU for this process.
 This is the value from program counter register present in CPU.
 Next time P2 runs, it will start the execution from this instruction.
-		3. Process state - When a process is PRE-EMPTIED, OS stores all the values of variables/state from CPU's register.
+		- Process state - When a process is PRE-EMPTIED, OS stores all the values of variables/state from CPU's register.
 This data from CPU registers is stored in the General purpose registers in the process.
 Next time then P2 runs, the CPU registers are again filled with these general purpose registers.
-		4. General purpose registers - Stated above.
+		- General purpose registers - Stated above.
-		5. Priority
+		- Priority
-		6. List of open files
+		- List of open files
-		7. List of open devices - Suppose P3 is printing a page, and it is pre-emptied, next time it runs it again starts printing from where it left before being pre-emptied.
+		- List of open devices - Suppose P3 is printing a page, and it is pre-emptied, next time it runs it again starts printing from where it left before being pre-emptied.
-		8. Protection - The stack and heap space in the process, should not be accessible by other processes.
+		- Protection - The stack and heap space in the process, should not be accessible by other processes.

 12. Context of a Process - The Program control block along with the process attributes are collectively called as the "Context of the process" or execution context.

 13. Types of scheduler

-	a.
-Long term scheduler - Decides which processes should be moved from disk to RAM for execution
+	- Long term scheduler - Decides which processes should be moved from disk to RAM for execution
-	b.
-Short term scheduler - Decides which process should be moved from RAM to CPU for execution.
+	- Short term scheduler - Decides which process should be moved from RAM to CPU for execution.
-	b.
-Medium term scheduler - Let's say that there are 4 processes in the CPU.
+	- Medium term scheduler - Let's say that there are 4 processes in the CPU.
 Their priorities are as below.
 Note that the capacity of RAM is only 4 processes.

 	```
 		RAM													DISK